xinwenfu/GenCyber/KeepItSimple/README.md

 15. msf6 exploit(windows/vulnserver/knock) > exploit -j

 Here is the explanation to the commands
-- At line 1, we specify the use of the knock exploit.
+- At line 1, we specify the use of the *knock* exploit.
-Line 2 is the response when we enter the command at line 1.
+- Line 2 is the response when we enter the command at line 1.
 - At line 3, we set the remote host that's the target with the IP address 192.168.19.
 - Line 4 is the response from Metasploit.
 - At line 5, we set the target.
-An explot may have a few targets since the victim program may have a few issues.
+An explot may have a few targets since the victim program may have a few bugs.
 Within the Ruby code of the exploit module, we can use different options for different targets.
-We just one target zero.
+We just have one target---zero.
-- At lines 7 and 9, we set the local host IP and port, which will be by Measploit to perform the attack from the local machine.
+- At lines 7 and 9, we set the local host IP and port, which will be used by Measploit to perform the attack from the local machine.
 - At line 11, we set the payload of the exploit.
 - At line 13, we set the port of the target service on the remote host.
 - Finally at line 15, we run the exploit.